 National Student Survey

 The National Student Survey (NSS) is a nationally recognised annual survey of final-year undergraduates in the UK.
-The NSS runs at Queen Mary from Monday 29 January to Monday 30 April.
+The NSS was open at Queen Mary from Monday 29 January to Monday 30 April.

 What is the NSS?